redhat-na-ssa/hobbyist-guide-to-rhoai/docs/01-add-administrative-user.md

       oc login https://api.cluster-<id>.<id>.sandbox.opentlc.com:6443 --insecure-skip-tls-verify=true -u <username> -p <password>

 > [!NOTE]
 > The remainder of the procedure should be completed with the new cluster-admin `<username>`.
+> After creating a new cluster-admin user, you can remove the `kubeadmin` user to improve cluster security.
+Refer [Here](https://docs.redhat.com/en/documentation/openshift_container_platform/4.16/html/authentication_and_authorization/understanding-identity-provider#removing-kubeadmin_understanding-identity-provider) for details.

 ## Validation